dragonraid/freshrss-terraform-modules/README.md

 ### Deploy

-Following part resembles the example values you can use to deploy the FreshRSS instance to Azure.
+The following part provides example values you can use to deploy the FreshRSS instance to Azure.

 ```bash
 cat << EOF > main.tf